 WARNING!!
 Make Sure the Power is OFF!!!
 BEFORE You Work on Electrical Devices!!!

-Cooling the Hot Water
+Step Three - Cooling the Hot Water

 For many repairs, you are going to want to cool off the water before you attempt to work on the tank.
 With the power off, the water will no longer be heated, even when the temperature drops.

 To cool the water temperature off, turn on a hot faucet in one of the sinks, do not add any cold water to it, let it run full hot.
 Let the water run until it feels luke warm.
-If the water coming out of is warm to the touch it will be safe for working on the tank.
+If the water coming out is warm to the touch it will be safe for working on the tank.

 A properly installed hot water tank should not have a shut off valve on the hot water outlet side.
 This will prevent the tank from building up too much internal pressure.
 Shutting off the cold supply, is all that is needed when working on your hot water tank.